NutriBullet Blender Review

 For health and safety, we consider concerns over plastic and parts that are troublesome to see and clean, which may result in mold, bacteria, or rust.
 We also assessed moving blades and potential burns.

-The NutriBullet is BPA-free, and we did not experience any non-food taste after first or succeeding use.
+The NutriBullet's pitcher is BPA-free, and we did not experience any non-food taste after first or succeeding use.
 Also, since it offers no cooking feature, we have no concerns over burns from steam escaping, and it does not have a steam tank for yuck to grow or hide.
 It does have sharp blades that you will need to mindful of when blending and cleaning.
 Overall, this unit should remain a healthy option.

 Ease of Cleaning